ScrollPrize/scrollprize-website/docs/05_tutorial2.md

 <figcaption>Last page of the campfire scroll, with nonsense words</figcaption>
 </figure>

-Stephen then _carbonized_ the scroll through a process that is similar to that of making charcoal: he rolled up the scroll, sealed it in a coffee can, and heated the can on a campfire.
-In a hot, oxygen-poor environment like the coffee can, the papyrus turns to carbon rather than catching on fire.
+Stephen then _carbonized_ the scroll through a process that is similar to that of making charcoal: he rolled up the scroll, sealed it in a cookie tin with a tiny hole poked in the top, and heated the tin in a campfire.
+In a hot, oxygen-poor environment like the cookie tin, the papyrus turns to carbon rather than catching on fire.
 He then put the resulting carbonized scroll in a benchtop CT scanner (Bruker SkyScan 1173).

 <figure className="">
   <div className="flex flex-wrap">